Jump to content

 - Data collection and processing

-These are things that are not specific for your line of study, but still are very important competencies to possess.
+These are things that are not specific for your line of study, but still important competencies to possess.

 Professional competencies

-Your professional specialist skills are the ones that relate directly to your line of study and are subject specific.
+Your professional specialist competencies relate directly to your line of study and are subject specific.

-”Subject specific” is difficult to define because skills can be professional when they are used in a professional context.
-However, it might also be that you are really skilled at coding, even though it is something that you have been studying in your spare time.
-It is still a technical skill if it can be used in a professional setting.
+”Subject specific” is difficult to define because competencies can be professional when they are used in a professional context.
+However, maybe you are really skilled at coding, even though it is "just" spare time activity for you.
+It is still a professional skill if it can be used in a professional setting.

 Personal competencies